-We visited the beautiful Rivers Boyle and Feorish in the upper River Shannon catchment last week.
-We found that there was a good stock of brown trout present in both rivers – but salmon were absent as they have been for almost twenty years.
+We visited the beautiful Rivers Boyle and Feorish in the upper River Shannon catchment in August 2014 to look for juvenile salmon.
+We found that there was a good stock of brown trout present in both rivers – but salmon were absent.
 However, did you know that in 1994 significant numbers of salmon returned and spawned successfully in these rivers – along with other parts of the upper Shannon catchment – for the first time in decades?

 The salmon that returned to the Rivers Boyle and Feorish in 1994 had been artificially restocked as unfed fry during the spring of 1992.
 Facilitated by the productive juvenile salmon rearing habitats present, significant numbers of them migrated down the Shannon system as one year old (1+) smolts during April 1993, many managed to get through the turbines at Ardnacrusha during May 1993, and then some returned as grilse during June 1994.

 Having no salmon in the upper River Shannon is just a decision that ESB have made to favour hydroelectricity generation over biodiversity